sustrik/250bpm/blog:164/blog.md

 MAN'S VOICE: No, you were here.

 DIFFERENT VOICE: Lukashenko got more on early voting.
 But this is what we've got today.
-That's what in front of us.
+That's what we are looking at.

 SERGEY VIKTOROVICH: I'll say again: I've heard your personal opinion and that's enough.
 It's enough.